Which companies offer the best employee benefits?

-The company also apparently host regular parties for staff, which include free food and drinks!
+The company also apparently host regular parties for staff, which include free food and drinks.
+Cheeky.

-Whilst we're not gonna claim to be Waitrose's biggest fans at the moment – after it transpired their sister company John Lewis has ‘accidentally' been paying staff below minimum wage – we've researched all of the major supermarkets, and there's no denying that Waitrose offer the best benefits package for employees.
+We're not gonna claim to be Waitrose's biggest fans at the moment, given that their sister company John Lewis has ‘accidentally' been paying staff below minimum wage.
+However, we've researched all of the major supermarkets, and there's no denying that Waitrose offer the best benefits package for employees.

 Employee benefits include free medium-value meal on each shift and your staff card gets you 20% off medium meals at any McDonald's when you're not working.

-You also get a discount at partnering companies (Pret a Manger, Krispy Kreme and Millie's Cookies are owned by McDonald's) but how much that discount is, we're not sure.
+You also get a discount at partnering companies (Pret a Manger, Krispy Kreme and Millie's Cookies are all owned by McDonald's), but just how much that discount is, we're not sure.